Discriminating 1D new physics solutions in $b\to s\ell\ell$ decays: Introduction

 \section{Introduction}

-In the standard model~(SM), the rare decays of $B$ mesons induced by flavour-changing neutral-current~(FCNC) transition $b\to s\ell\ell$ at the quark level are suppressed by the GIM mechanism~\cite{Glashow:1970gm}.
+In the standard model~(SM), the rare decays of $B$ mesons induced by flavour-changing neutral-current~(FCNC) $b\to s\ell\ell$ transition at the quark level are suppressed by the GIM mechanism~\cite{Glashow:1970gm}.
 Therefore they provide an ideal laboratory to indirectly probe new physics (NP) beyond the SM.
 Interestingly, the measurements of several observables yield results in tension with the SM expectations (see Refs.~\cite{Li:2018lxi,Bifani:2018zmi} for recent reviews).

-Recently, the LHCb Collaboration reported the most precise measurement of $R_K=\Gamma(B\to K\mu\mu)/\Gamma(B\to Kee)$ in the bin $[1.1,6]~{\rm GeV}^2$~\cite{Aaij:2021vac}
+Recently, the LHCb Collaboration reported the most precise measurement of $R_{K^+}=\Gamma(B^+\to K^+\mu^+\mu^-)/\Gamma(B^+\to K^+e^+e^-)$ in the bin $[1.1,6]~{\rm GeV}^2$~\cite{LHCb:2021trn}

-showing that the significance of deviation from the SM prediction is at the $3.1\sigma$ confidence level.
+showing that the significance of deviation from the SM prediction (see Table 1 in Ref.~\cite{Geng:2017svp}) is at $3.1\sigma$ confidence level.
 Compared to the 2014 measurement~\cite{Aaij:2014ora}, the tension with respect to the SM prediction has significantly increased.
 At the same time, a new result for the $B_s\to\mu^+\mu^-$ branching fraction,

-is also published by the LHCb Collaboration~\cite{Santimaria}.
+is also published by the LHCb Collaboration~\cite{LHCb:2021awg,LHCb:2021vsc}, which allows for a better constraint on the Wilson coefficient $C_{10}$.
 In Ref.~\cite{Geng:2021nhg}, together with the theoretical prediction of Ref.~\cite{Beneke:2019slt} including the double-logarithmic QED and QCD corrections, the CMS measurement~\cite{Sirunyan:2019xdu}, and the ATLAS measurement~\cite{Aaboud:2018mst}, the following ratio is obtained

-For the ease of comparing experimental measurements with theoretical predictions, we collect all the relevant results in Table~\ref{Tab1:RKRKsSM}.